engcristian/Python/Python-codes-CeV/Readme.md

 </h2>

-  With more than hundreds exercises, the Python courses at Curso em Vídeo are the best way to get first touch in Python, with three worlds (Mundo 01,02 and 03), you can get better each class and exercises.
+  With more than hundreds exercises, the Python courses at Curso em Vídeo are the best way to get first touch in Python, with three worlds (Mundo 01, 02 and 03), you can get better each class and exercises.
 The world one is for beginners, but for sure, the other worlds it gets so hard!
-The classes are in Portuguese with  [Gustavo Guanabara](https://github.com/gustavoguanabara) as a teacher, with a different method that can make a newbie at programming becames a initial Python developer.
+The classes are in Portuguese with  [Gustavo Guanabara](https://github.com/gustavoguanabara) as the teacher with a different method that can make a newbie at programming becames a initial Python developer.